rramos/rramos.github.io.src/source/_posts/ChromeProxy.md

 Also don't forget to activate the **Auto Switch Mode** in the extension.

-And that's it now when you access the browser to domain http://something.mylocaldomain.dev you be using your define ssh tunnel for it.
+And that's it now when you access the browser to domain http://something.mylocaldomain.dev you be using your defined ssh tunnel for it.

 ## Test